Hiroshima and Miyajima Day Trip Itinerary (1 Day Guide from Tokyo & Osaka)

 Miyajima Island is world-famous for its Itsukushima Shrine with a spectacular torii ‘floating’ in the sea.
 In addition to this shrine, the island is home to several other temples and shrines, such as Daisho-in Temple, Daiganji Temple, Toyokuni Shrine, and traditional pagodas.

 The island is brimming with interesting architecture and cultural attractions.
+For more culturally focused travel approaches, see our cultural travel method, which shapes how we structure experiences across Japan.
 Moreover, with its many walking paths it is perfect for a hike, and with its large number of wild deer, Miyajima is a great place for deer encounters.
 Mount Misen is also accessible by the Miyajima Ropeway cable car, which takes visitors to the Shishi-iwa Observatory.
+Miyajima Island is also known for its natural scenery and walking paths, similar to Kyoto’s forest landscapes in Arashiyama Bamboo Grove and Tenryu-ji Temple area.

 The most famous shrine is undoubtedly Itsukushima Shrine, which is known as one of the three most beautiful shrines in Japan due to its water-surrounded torii.
 It is a national treasure and, since 1996, a UNESCO World Heritage Site, founded in the 6th century and most recently reconstructed in the 12th century in the architectural style of the Heian period (794-1185).
 Itsukushima Shrines also includes a 5-storey Buddhist pagoda dedicated to Yakushi, the Buddha of medicine.